cloudgear-io/azure-accessplatform-windows-gpu/README.md

 * nView needs to be enabled manually.
 [User Guide](http://www.nvidia.com/content/quadro/pdf/nView-user-guide.pdf)
 * Collection of the user dumps for the NVIDIA Display Driver 369.71  from within the VM on Display Driver Crash if occurs.
  * Details are [here](http://nvidia.custhelp.com/app/answers/detail/a_id/3335/~/tdr-(timeout-detection-and-recovery)-and-collecting-dump-files)
-* PCoIP RC Agent Log Collection (2.7.0.3589 ) or (2.7.0.4060) from the Teradici System Tray (right click Teradici Icon on System Tray) and collect Agent Logs (from the pop-up).
+* PCoIP RC Agent Log Collection (2.7.0.4060) from the Teradici System Tray (right click Teradici Icon on System Tray) and collect Agent Logs (from the pop-up).
- * PCoIP RC Agent 2.7.0.4060 uses Multiple PCoIP encoding and options are there during provisioning to use either (2.7.0.4060 or 2.7.0.3589).
-The logic is present in the Script extension.
+ * PCoIP RC Agent 2.7.0.4060 uses Multiple PCoIP encoding.
 * The PCOIP Agent Logs (v1.10.*) from the Office Client machine of the end-user from <code>C:\Users<user_name>\AppData\Local\Teradici\PCoIPClient\logs</code>

 #### MSFT OSCC